Ubume: By other names

-The ubume's blood-soaked appearance is thought to be because in feudal society, the continuation of the family was considered important, so pregnant women who died were believed to fall into a hell with a pond of blood.

 Folkloristics

-In Japanese folklore the ubume is the ghost of a woman who had died in childbirth, or "birthing woman ghost".

-Typically, the ubume asks a passerby to hold her child for just a moment and disappears when her victim takes the swaddled baby.
-The baby then becomes increasingly heavy until it is impossible to hold.
-It is then revealed not to be a human child at all, but a boulder or a stone image of Jizō.

 Many scholars have associated the ubume with the legend of the hitobashira ('human pillar'), where a sacrificial mother and child "are buried under one of the supporting pillars of a new bridge".

+Minkata Kumagus (1915) draws comparison to the ubumedori of Kyushu accompanied by phosphorescent light, as described in the Wakan sansai zue, and the folkloric strange phenomenon of aosagi-no-hi ("heron's fire").
+He remarks that Hayashi Ranzan (1583-1657) in (梅村載筆, Baison zaihitsu) has recorded an anecdote of a man who spied on the alleged ubume that issued babylike cries in the night, but it turned out to be nothing more than a "blue heron" (aosagi).

 The Shōshin'in Temple (正信院) in Shizuoka Prefecture, according to scholars, is where local women come to pray to conceive a child or to have a successful pregnancy.
 According to Stone and Walter (2008), the origins of the temple's legend, set in the mid-16th century, concern:

 a modern statue of Ubume, displayed once a year in July.
 At this festival, candy that has been offered to the image is distributed, and women pray for safe delivery and for abundant milk.
 The statue, which is clothed in white robes, has only a head, torso, and arms; it has no lower half.

+In narratives exhibiting the strength-gaining motif (cf. the man who becomes sumo wrestler, above), folklorist explains that the dead mother who becomes an ubume holds a powerful grudge, wishing to restore a strong child back into the world, and while she does have the extraordinary supernatural energy for trying to "deliver" a dead child back into the world, it only succeeds in a twisted way, and manifests itself instead as the endowment of great strength on a cooperator.